Fazzoc/PsychCrimson/README.md

 * (go on their GitHub for more info and Documentation: https://github.com/ShadowMario/FNF-PsychEngine)

+# The goals
+For this engine, the goal is to implement and change a few things to improve the experience:

+- better crash prevention + handler
+- stage editor
+- better caching system (automatic caching rather than the current manual one)
+- improved category select (in week editor you'll be able to select either which songs or weeks you want to have in those categories)
+- general optimization
+- crimson UI
+- bug fixes (ofc)
+- chart editor improvements

 # How to Compile?

 To be able to build our mod, it requires these dependencies and libraries: